alexholehouse/Geeneus/pagesMD.md

 #### Other accession
 Other accession queries returns a list of tuples which define, (`type of accession`, `accession`).
 The type of accession will be one of the following;

-* Swissprot
-* RefSeq
+* "UniProtKB/Swiss-Prot"
-* GI
+* "RefSeq"
-* PDB
+* "GI"
-* UniProt
+* "PDB"
-* International Protein Index
+* "International Protein Index"
-* DDBJ
+* "DDBJ"
-* GenBank
+* "GenBank"
-* EMBL
+* "EMBL"
-* Unknown accession type
+* "Unknown accession type"

 The way **geeneus** classifies these accession types is based on a set of hardcoded regular expressions.
 If you expect one accession type to be classified as something it's not, this may be an error in either how these values are parsed or the defining regular expressions, so please submit a bug report!

 ## Record versions
 Accession versioning is done by appending a period followed by a version number, e.g. Q12345.1 or Q12345.2 would be two different versions of the same record.
 Versioning represents updates made to records, typically as new information becomes available.

 One potential source of problems is that NCBI records obtained directly through the eUtils interface (as opposed to through the website) do not contain any information on related versions.
-This means that geenes is unable to give this information either.
+This means that **geeneus** is unable to give this information either.

 Querying a non-versioned accession (e.g. Q12345 or NP_1234567) will give the most up-to-date record associated with that accession, while querying a versioned value (Q12345.3 or NP_1234567.5) will give that specific version.
 However, there is no way to know if any specific versioned record is the most up-to-date record, or access previous records.
 This is not *necessarily* a problem, it's just worth being aware that if you query with explicit version numbers this may not give the most up to date version.

 Note that GI numbers are unique for each different version, so deal with versioning in a different manner.
 The `version` number returned here refers to the non-GI accession version, where available.
 If no explicit version is available then we assume the version is 1.

+## Shortcutting
+Shortcutting allows **geeneus** to bypass the NCBI servers entirely for UniProtKB/Swiss-Prot accession values which NCBI doesn't guarantee to support (e.g. all of them except those beginning with O, P or Q) and go directly to the UniProt servers, both in batch mode and individual mode.

+This leads to a *massive* increase in performance when dealing with large number of accessions which meet this criterion as we avoid countless database misses, retry-rounds, and the eventual fallback to UniProt and just go straight there from the word go.

 ## Error and Exists status
 `error` and `exists` represent two flags to help deal with problems.
 If a networking request fails, this sets a records `error` flag to true, and any of the other methods return `None`.
 In this case, `exist` is also set to False, as the record does not exist in the datastore.